emburse/dda-certification-test/README.md

 # dda-certification-test
-DDA Certification Test Suite was designed to help developers create their own DDA compliant APIs.
+DDA Certification Test Suite is designed to help developers certify their DDA-compliant APIs.
-It provides a set of tests to ensure data consistency and compatibility with DDA requirements.
+This test suite provides a set of tests to ensure data consistency and compatibility with DDA requirements.

-At the current moment DDA v1.0 spec is covered.
+Currently, the DDA v1.0 spec is covered by this test suite.

 ## Requirements
-1. An OFX file will be needed, it has to cover Bank Transaction List, an example code is shown below:
+1. An OFX file is required to validate data returned from the Bank Transaction List endpoint.
+The contents of an example OFX file is shown below:

     ```XML
     <?xml version="1.0" encoding="US-ASCII"?>